-Altare della Patria ("Altar of the Fatherland") is a monument built to honor the first king of the newly unified Italy, Victor Emmanual.
+Altare della Patria ("Altar of the Fatherland"), aka the Victor Emmanual II Monument, is a monumental building erected to honor the first king of the newly unified Italy, Victor Emmanual.
 The monument was designed by Giuseppe Sacconi in 1885.

 Its enormous size of the monument has had its fair share of criticism both for its conspicuousness, size, and pompous design.
 Its construction also destroyed large parts of the ancient Roman Capitoline Hill.

-The Whitehouse was designed by James Hoban in the neoclassical style.
-Construction commenced in 1792 and was completed in 1800.
+The White House was designed by James Hoban in the neoclassical style.
+Construction commenced in 1792 and President John Adams and his wife, Abigail, moved into the unfinished house in 1800.

 This act completely gutted the interior and damaged the exterior of the original building.
 Reconstruction and refurbishment works began immediately and were partially completed in 1817.